WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 BillyOh 4000 Lincoln Wooden Polycarbonate Greenhouse

 Okay, there may already be a perfect spot at the bottom of your outdoor space.
-Although it checks out all the ‘good light levels’ rules, it may not be so practical if you need to be close to a water tap.
-What’s more, if you have to access the mains for your greenhouse heaters.
+Although it meets all the ‘good light levels’ rules, it may not be practical if you need to be close to a water tap.
+The same goes if you have to access the mains for your greenhouse heaters.
+So, setting it closer to the house may be worthwhile.

-Siting it closer to the house may be worthwhile, making it more convenient.
-Alternatively, you can collect rainwater to fill water butts instead of water taps.
+If this is out of your option, you can collect rainwater to fill water butts instead of water taps.
 Paraffin heaters are also a good substitute for electric ones.
-And a greenhouse with fleece should suffice for a low-cost insulation solution.
+A greenhouse with fleece should suffice for a low-cost insulation solution.

 Round-up